ActianCorp/zeenea-platform-docs/docs/zeenea-catalog-api-v1.md

 }
 ```

-### Example 5: Udate the key of a Data catalog Visualization Item whose key is "Table/Samples/Regional" with the key "Finance/Report/Regional"
+### Example 5: Update the key of a Data catalog Visualization Item whose key is "Table/Samples/Regional" with the key "Finance/Report/Regional"

 ```
 mutation {